Amended Complaint Template, Free Download 2026

 Certificate of Service

-A certificate of service confirming that the amended complaint was served on all parties, including any newly added defendants who must be served with a summons in accordance with Rule 4.
+A certificate of service confirming that the amended complaint was served on all parties, including any newly added defendants who must be served with a summons template in accordance with Rule 4.
 Existing parties are served through the case's electronic filing system or by mail.

 Signature Requirements